threedworld-mit/tdw/Documentation/lessons/vr/oculus_touch.md

 ### Teleport and rotate the VR rig

-You can "teleport" by clicking down the left control stick; release to teleport to the location at the end of the rendered arc.
-You can programatically set the rig's position with `vr.set_position(position)`.
-This can be useful for setting the initial position of the rig.
+You can "teleport" around your scene by clicking down the left control stick; release to teleport to the location at the end of the rendered arc.
+This can be useful when your virtual scene space is larger than your real-world (Guardian) space, and you cannot simply walk to certain areas within your virtual space.
+You can programatically set the rig's position in the scene with `vr.set_position(position)`.
+This can be useful for initially placing yourself at a particular location within your scene.

-You can rotate the rig by physically moving.
+You can rotate the rig by physically turning your body.
 You can programatically rotate the rig with `vr.rotate_by(angle)`.
-This can be useful for setting the initial rotation of the rig.
+This can be useful for setting the initial rotation of the rig, in order to start off facing a particular direction in your scene.

 ### Reset